-leasing arms of the big three American automakers: GMAC, Chrysler Financial (CF), and Ford Motor Credit (FMC).
+The reduction in commercial paper held by MMFs led to a sharp rise in borrowing costs for issuers of commercial paper.
+ABCP issuances also fell sharply amid the turmoil in short-term credit markets, and the sharp outflows of assets from MMFs in the third quarter of 2008 precipitated a run on many of these autorelated securitization pools.
+Online Appendix Figure A.1 displays the outstanding amount of ABCP issued by SPVs associated with the captive leasing arms of the big three U.S. automakers: GMAC, Chrysler Financial (CF), and Ford Motor Credit (FMC).
 Although the ABCP market began to weaken in 2007, automakers' issuance of ABCP began to collapse in the third quarter of 2008.
-Together, the big three captive lessors had about \$40 billion worth of ABCP outstanding in 2006 before they largely collapsed by the end of 2009.
+Together, the big three captive lessors had about \$40 billion worth of ABCP outstanding in 2006 before they largely collapsed by the end of 2009.10

-Before turning to the data and statistical tests, we provide narrative-based evidence on how the decline in non-bank financing capacity might have affected automobile sales.
-Although non-bank lenders such as captives are key providers of consumer credit, they are also an important source of credit for auto dealerships.
-The floorplan financing provided by non-bank lenders enables dealerships to purchase their car inventory.
-Although it is not easy to obtain dealership-level data on floorplan loans, we have read the financial reports of the largest publicly traded automotive dealerships in the United States to understand the challenges that auto dealerships faced during the Great Recession.
+Before turning to the data and statistical tests, we provide narrative-based evidence on how the decline in nonbank financing capacity might have affected automobile sales.
+Although nonbank lenders such as captives are key providers of consumer credit, they are also an important source of credit for auto dealerships.
+The floorplan financing provided by nonbank lenders enables dealerships to purchase their car inventory.
+Although it is not easy to obtain dealership-level data on floorplan loans, we have read the financial reports of the largest publicly traded automotive dealerships in the United States to understand the challenges that dealerships faced during the Great Recession.

 In these reports, these dealerships frequently list a lack of financing for both consumers and dealerships as a first-order reason for the decline in auto sales.
-Collectively, these reports point to the possibility that the illiquidity of non-bank lenders might have led to a decline in auto sales through a credit supply channel that affected not only consumers but also car dealerships.
-We collect and reproduce discussions from the Form 10-Ks of the largest publicly traded dealership companies in the United States that pertain to the role of non-bank credit and the automotive industry in general and during the financial crisis and report on them in the Online Appendix.
+Collectively, these reports point to the possibility that the illiquidity of nonbank lenders might

+10. Ford's financing arm, FMC, survived the crisis in part because of its continued access to the Federal Reserve's Commercial Paper Funding Facility (CPFF), which bought ABCP to alleviate liquidity pressures in the funding markets after the Lehman Brothers collapse.
+The Federal Reserve announced the CPFF to provide a liquidity backstop for U.S. commercial paper issuers with high short-term credit ratings on October 14, 2008.
+Before losing access in January 2009, GMAC heavily relied on CPFF, selling a total of \$13.5 billion in ABCP to the facility.
+In contrast to GMAC and CF, FMC was able to maintain its short-term credit rating and never lost access to CPFF, from which it had raised almost \$16 billion by summer 2009 and then began to raise funds from private investors. have led to a decline in auto sales through a credit supply channel that affected not only consumers but also car dealerships.
+We collect and reproduce discussions from the Form 10-Ks of the largest publicly traded dealership companies in the United States that pertain to the role of nonbank credit and the automotive industry in general and during the financial crisis and report on them in the Online Appendix.